Ayelis/iseekyou/ROADMAP.md

   1. **Beta Testing:** Invite a small group of users to test the app and provide feedback.
   2. **Bug Fixes:** Address any issues found during beta testing.
   3. **Documentation:** Write user guides and developer documentation.
-  4. **Marketing:** Launch the app with a website, social media presence, and maybe even a nostalgic ICQ-inspired ad campaign.
+  4. **Marketing:** Launch the app with a website, social media presence, and maybe even a nostalgic ad campaign.

 ---